• +6012-341-1400

 English language Arts

-The English Language Arts High School curriculum builds a foundation for college and career readiness by continuing to focus on the standards of reading, and listening and speaking laid out in the Common Core State Standards.
+The English Language Arts High School curriculum builds a foundation for college and career readiness by continuing to focus on the standards of reading, writing, listening and speaking laid out in the Common Core State Standards.
 The curriculum seeks to shape the overall learner and help form habits of reading independently and closely.

 English 1 (Grade 9) will study Introduction to Literature , with a focus on genre and literary theory in composition and creative writing.